TECHNOLOGIES

 An LLM is a model trained on enormous amounts of text to do one thing: predict the next token (roughly, the next word fragment) given everything that came before.
 Stack enough of that prediction together and you get fluent answers, summaries, translations, and code.
 That is the whole trick.
 It is not reasoning in the human sense, it is very good pattern completion.

 This matters because it explains both the magic and the limits.
 An LLM has no memory of your business, no knowledge past its training cutoff, and no built-in guarantee that the fluent answer it produces is true.
 It will state a wrong fact with exactly the same confidence as a right one.
-Treat it as a tool, not an oracle.
+That failure mode has a name, hallucination, and it is not a bug to be patched out, it is what next-token prediction does when it has no grounding.
+Treat the model as a tool, not an oracle.

 // FAQ